daftcode/terraform-provider-scripted/README.md

 ## Known Problems

+* Provider cannot handle the case where resource update is scheduled during planning, but is rolled-back in course of apply.
 * The provider will error instead of removing the resource if the delete command fails.
 However, this is a safe default.
 * Changes in provider do not issue resource rebuilds.
 Please parametrize all parameters that will change.